MajorZiploc/sticker_book_moments/README.md

 ### battle_scene

 - Make the QTE event more strict; if a user fails a step in the QTE event; then they fail the event
+- BUG: refactor health bar to be in 1 krita file - then rebalance the 4 quadrants - right now, it is off and gives the wrong impression in terms of damage (flipping the hp bar does this)
 - BUG: finger event not registered on finger icon sometimes: has a bug on second finger if you key buttons instead - might be resolved if with the more strict event work
 - Make the QTE event more granular; if a user completes 50% of event and doesnt give an invalid input; then 50% of damage is redirected
 - Add a number hit splat (percentage based) on damage taking - will remove the need to explain class differences and what items do